jlorieau/thatway/README.rst

     >>> config.b = Parameter(5)  # oops!
     Traceback (most recent call last):
     ...
-    thatway.base.ConfigException: Entry 'b' already in the Config--use a load method to change its value.
+    thatway.base.ConfigException: Entry 'b' already in the Config--use a Config.update or load method to change its value.

 Parameter descriptions
 ~~~~~~~~~~~~~~~~~~~~~~